pgeu/pgeu-system/docs/invoices/payment.md

 received, and if the required information is not present, the refund function will not be available.

+If refunds are enabled, automatic payouts can also be enabled.
+In this case, the balance of the account is monitored and once it goes above a certain limit, an IBAN transfer to a different bank account is generated.
+The payment will be made leaving a defined amount of money still in the account to handle things like refunds.

 ## Currencies

 The system can only support one currency, globally, at any given